Oxalobacter formigenes: Taxonomy

 Based on fatty acid profile, 16S ribosomal RNA sequencing, and DNA probes specific to the oxc (oxalyl-CoA decarboxylase) gene and frc (formyl-CoA transferase), O. formigenes has been divided into two groups.
 Group 1 has less diversity and better growth compared to group 2.
 To date, most research has focused on group 1 strains due to their ease of growth.

 Interestingly, analysis with the DNA probes showed that group 2 may be further divided into two subgroups.
 Whole genome sequencing has revealed that the original O. formigenes taxon can be divided into three additional species: Oxalobacter aliiformigenes, Oxalobacter paeniformigenes, and Oxalobacter paraformigenes.

+Metabolism

+O. formigenes uses oxalate as its primary carbon source.
+Oxalate is absorbed through an oxalate:formate antiporter (OxlT) in a 1:1 proportion.
+Imported oxalate is then converted to oxalyl-CoA via formyl-CoA transferase (frc).
+Oxalyl-CoA is decarboxylated using and H+ via oxalyl-CoA decarboxylase (oxc), releasing CO2, and generating formyl-CoA, which is used for the frc reaction.
+In total, approximately 1 mol of formate and CO2 are produced per mol of oxalate consumed.
+3H+ are imported via an ATPase to provide H+ for the decarboxylation reaction.

+Cell biomass generation

+Biomass in O. formigenes is primarily generated by oxalate consumption through the metabolism of oxalyl-CoA in the glycerate pathway.
+Acetate and carbonate are also used for cell biomass, but to a lesser extent than oxalate.

 Growth in culture

-O. formigenes was isolated in oxalate containing anerobic media.
+O. formigenes was isolated in oxalate-containing anerobic media.
 Currently, O. formigenes is grown in anaerobic Hungate tubes using a CO2-bicarbonate buffered oxalate media.
 Optimal growth is achieved at a pH between 6 and 7.
 Oxalate is used at 20 mM for freezer recovery and general maintenance but concentrations can be increased to 100 mM for increased cell density.
 While oxalate is the main carbon source, small amounts of acetate and yeast extract are supportive of growth.
 O. formigenes can reach stationary phase in approximately 24 – 48 hours but is sometimes delayed to 72 hours.

 Enriched anaerobic complex media (e.g. Brain heart infusion) fail to support the growth of O. formigenes unless supplemented with oxalate.
 Therefore, these media can be used to assess the purity of O. formigenes cultures.